The role of a project plan and the benefits of project planning software

 5 Phases of Projects

 How do you usually create an Agile project?
 Naturally, you start with a plan.
 Any project has the potential to be complex despite its origin.
-No matter it is small or big, it worth breaking down the elements for a plan by viewing the project in terms of certain phases.
+No matter it is small or big, it is worth breaking down the elements for a plan by viewing the project in terms of certain phases.

 The well-known PMBOK defines five consistent phases or stages of a project: